clarametto/calorieTracker/README.md

 ## User Story
 * Sign in with the application to start using.
 * Set up a personal profile.
+* User can set a goal for calories consumed in a day.
+* User can track the amount of calories consumed in a day.
+* User can track the type of food consumed in a given day
 *
 *
 *